chetnashah/javawork/androidbasics/Views/ViewBinding.md

+This is different from `databinding`.
 ## Why?

 Used to prevent `findViewById` boilerplate.

 Details at: https://developer.android.com/topic/libraries/view-binding